SummaryRead the full fact sheet

 In addition to light and heat, the sun gives out invisible UV radiation.
 UV radiation can pass through light cloud.
 It can also be scattered in the air and reflected by surfaces such as buildings, concrete, sand and snow.

-- UVA – penetrates into the deeper skin layers and damages the site where new skin cells are generated.
+- UVA – penetrates into the deeper skin layers and damages the sites where new skin cells are generated.
 Too much UVA radiation leads to roughening, dryness, blotchiness, wrinkling and sagging of the skin.
 High doses of UVA radiation can also cause sunburn, damage to genes in skin cells and skin cancer.

 How UV affects your skin